5.1. Patient history

 precise description of the specimen(s) for pathology evaluation.

 Perform en-bloc resection or resection in fractions (exophytic part of the tumour, the underlying bladder wall and the edges of the resection area).

 Avoid cauterisation as much as possible during TURB to avoid tissue deterioration.

 Take biopsies from abnormal-looking urothelium.
 Biopsies from normal-looking mucosa (mapping biopsies from the trigone, bladder dome, right, left, anterior and posterior bladder wall) are recommended if cytology or urinary molecular marker test is positive.
 If the equipment is available, perform fluorescence-guided (PDD) biopsies.

-Take a biopsy of the prostatic urethra in cases of bladder neck tumour, if bladder carcinoma in situ is present or suspected, if there is positive cytology or urinary molecular marker test without evidence of tumour in the bladder, or if abnormalities of the prostatic urethra are visible.
-If biopsy is not performed during the initial procedure, it should be completed at the time of the second resection.
+Take a biopsy of the prostatic urethra in cases of bladder neck tumour, if there is positive cytology or urinary molecular marker test without evidence of tumour in the bladder, or if abnormalities of the prostatic urethra are visible.
+If biopsy is not performed during the initial procedure, it should be performed at the time of the second resection.